SebasAnd/employees-back/README.md

 # <h1>Employess APP</h1>

-this app contains a crud for a company management, this company has a hierarchical structure into his employees for this reason this back manage the database using two tables
+this app was created with nodejs  and contains a crud for a company managemen this company has a hierarchical structure into his employees for this reason this back manage the database using two tables

 1. employees: where the personal information of the employees is saved, this contains the email, name, position and the version of the employee register
 2. relations: this table contains the diferent relations boss/employee of every employee of the company